2014-2015 Board of Student Advisers

 Spencer is a 3L from Glastonbury, Connecticut.
 After graduating from Amherst College, he lived in New York City for two years working as an investment banking analyst at Lazard.
 At HLS, Spencer has been involved with the Journal of Law and Technology as a subciter, line editor, and article editor.
 He is also a final round competitor in the Ames Moot Court Competition.
 Spencer spent his 2L summer working here in Boston for Ropes & Gray and his 1L summer at the Massachusetts Office of the Attorney General.
 In his spare time, Spencer enjoys binge watching Friday Night Lights with his wife, Caitlin.
 He is also a water polo player, acappella singer, and triplet!

-Olivia is a 3L from East Hampton, New York.
+Olivia is a 3L originally from East Hampton, New York.
 She graduated from Brown University in 2010 with a BA in International Relations.
-At Brown, she was involved with the University’s independent commercial radio station, daily newspaper, and peer advising program.
-Before coming to law school Olivia worked as a paralegal at a plaintiff’s employment law firm in New York.
-She is a general board member for the Harvard Civil Rights-Civil Liberties Law Review and spent her 1L summer interning in the Special Litigation Unit at the New York Legal Assistance Group.
-Outside of school, Olivia enjoys tennis and comedy-related podcasts.
+Before coming to law school, Olivia worked as a school admissions officer and as a paralegal at a plaintiff’s employment law firm.
+At HLS she serves as a managing editor for the Harvard Civil Rights-Civil Liberties Law Review and has worked as a research assistant for Professor William Rubenstein.
+Olivia spent her 1L summer at the New York Legal Assistance Group and her 2L summer at Jenner & Block in New York.
+Outside of school, Olivia enjoys tennis, comedy podcasts, and planning (and going on) weekend outings.

 Kyle is a 2L from Rochester, New York.
 He graduated from Vassar College in 2011 with a Bachelor’s in English.
 At Vassar, he edited a poetry magazine, played varsity squash, and haunted the gothic library.
 Prior to law school, Kyle served with AmeriCorps as a caseworker in a transitional homeless shelter in West Philadelphia.
 He is a board member of Project No One Leaves and spent his 1L summer with the Administrative Law Division of the New York City Law Department.